Victorian Railways hopper wagons: 1974 J series (gravity discharge)

 A range of 190 wagons constructed to similar designs from 1974 with three-character codes.
 The first would always be a J, giving the class group.
 The second letter would be a different letter based on the intended traffic (i.e. A for soda ash giving JAF, B for briquettes giving JBF and so on), resulting in seven different classes.
 Finally, the third letter would be either an F or X; if F the wagon was allowed to run at 80 km/h; if X the same, but it could also be bogie exchanged for running on standard and narrow gauge lines if the loading gauge/structure gauge permitted.

 The initial build made up 155 wagons of seven classes; 35 JB, 30 JC, 40 JS, 20 JQ and 10 each for the JD, JA and JP classes.
 A further batch of wagons were built to the JBF design but by then with different codes, with 35 new wagons bringing the total to 190.

 Initially the classes were to be released to service with an X as the final letter, but this changed for a short time between 1977 and 1978 when the Victorian Railways chose to remove the gauge-conversion facilities from a large portion of its fleet.
 This was a short-lived change, and the vast majority of wagons were back to being gauge-convertible by the next recoding period.

 When these wagons were recoded in the 1979 ROA Recoding, they went to four-letter codes always starting with VH, for Victorian and Hopper-type respectively.
 The third letter would then indicate the traffic and mostly the letters stayed the same, though the letter F replaced P for fertiliser/phosphate traffic, as a code ending in PY was then used for passenger rollingstock.
 The fourth letter would either be F, indicating 80 km/h and non-bogie-exchangeable, X, indicating 80 km/h and Bogie Exchangeable, or Y indicating 115 km/h, non-bogie-exchangeable.
-Early on there was a mixup in VR's lettering system so many wagons had the final letter Y applied instead of F; this was realised around 1988/89 and fixed.
+A change to the standard in the late 1980s required recoding from suffix "Y" to "F".

 Conversions between the classes happened fairly regularly, as the centre unit of each wagon was very similar if not identical; the changes were mainly to the roof, if any, the discharge mechanism, and the addition or removal of plates over the ends, shielding the brake equipment.
 As a result, the latest set of modifications and not counting scrappings gives 57 wagons for quarry traffic, 65 ballast wagons, 33 fertiliser wagons and 35 sand wagons.

+As at mid-1987, V/Line anticipated that by 1990 additional VHCX and VHMY woppers would be built, along with conversions from VHSX to VHCX and VHJY.